rLannes/pycoverplot/README.md

-> Warning: Index are pickle file You should not use pickle files you have not created yourself, as there is a security risk in running unknown pickle files. you also may want to make sure they have not be tempered with.
+> Security note: GTF index files are pickled Python objects.
+Only use index files you generated yourself or trust the source of — pickle files can execute arbitrary code when loaded.

 ---

 ## Installation
-you need a recent rust compiler (january 2026+)
+you need a recent rust compiler (1.93.0 # or more recent)

 ```bash
 # it is not on pip serveur yet